chinamike65/hugo-tuolesi/content/book6/book6en.md

 To practice tantra, one must first understand the method of sutra, which is the foundation of tantra.

-Some people say that reciting the Four Refugees means cultivating tantra, and cultivating tantra is not that simple.
-You can only practice tantra after you have received empowerment; you can only practice tantra when you practice the stages of the tantra path; when you practice the stages of birth and perfection , it is considered to be the tantric method of the Supreme Yoga Department of Tantra.
+Some people say that reciting the Four Refuges means cultivating tantra, and cultivating tantra is not that simple.
+You can only practice tantra after you have received empowerment; you can only practice tantra when you practice the stages of the tantra path; when you practice the stages of birth and perfection, it is considered to be the tantric method of the Supreme Yoga of Tantra.

 Before this, the rituals of holding secret mantras and reciting secret methods just planted a seed of secret cultivation.